red-jade/exa_std/README.md

 - Map of Lists (MoL)
 - Map of Sets (MoS)
 - Yet Another Zip List (yazl): list with local cursor
+- Minimum Heap that can also be used as a Priority Queue

 ## Building

 To bootstrap an `exa_xxx` library build, you must run `mix deps.get` twice.

+## Benchmarks

+Exa uses _Benchee_ for performancee testing.

+Test results are stored under `test/bench/*.benchee`.
+The current _latest_ baseline and previous results are checked-in.

+Run the benchmarks and compare with latest result:

+`$ mix test --only benchmark:true`

+To run specific benchmark test, for example:

+`$ mix test --only benchmark:true test/exa/std/min_heap_test.exs`

 ## Acknowledgements